Cataracts

 Cataracts are a common cause of reduced vision as we grow older.

-It is caused by the the eye’s normally clear lens becoming cloudy.
+It is caused by the normally clear lens of the eye becoming cloudy.

-As the lens becomes increasingly cloudy, the vision out of the affected eye is reduced.
+As the lens becomes increasingly cloudy, vision through the affected eye decreases.

 Symptoms of Cataracts